Ada Lovelace: Childhood

 Lord Byron expected his child to be a "glorious boy" and was disappointed when Lady Byron gave birth to a girl.
 The child was named after Byron's half-sister, Augusta Leigh, and was called "Ada" by Byron himself.
 On 16 January 1816, at Lord Byron's command, Lady Byron left for her parents' home at Kirkby Mallory, taking their five-week-old daughter with her.
 Although English law at the time granted full custody of children to the father in cases of separation, Lord Byron made no attempt to claim his parental rights, but did request that his sister keep him informed of Ada's welfare.

 On 21 April, Lord Byron signed the deed of separation, although very reluctantly, and left England for good a few days later.
 Aside from an acrimonious separation, Lady Byron continued throughout her life to make allegations about her husband's immoral behaviour.
 This set of events made Lovelace infamous in Victorian society.
 Ada did not have a relationship with her father.
-He died in 1824 when she was eight years old.
+He died in April 1824 when she was eight years old.
 Her mother was the only significant parental figure in her life.
 Lovelace was not shown the family portrait of her father until her 20th birthday.